feyssachalla/github1/README.md

 This is read me file.
-I have all the info about the repo. thank you
+I have all the info about the repo.